IamSreeman/IamSreeman.github.io/pages/collections/quotes.md

 >“**Desires** are the root cause of **suffering**.”[^suffering]

->“I say that there are three instances in which meat should not be consumed: when it is seen, heard, or suspected [that the animal was killed for one’s sake].
-These are the three instances in which I say that meat should not be consumed.”[^demand]
+>“You shouldn’t eat meat when you know the animal was killed for your sake.
+If you do, you commit an offense of wrong conduct.
+I allow you to eat meat and fish that’s pure in three respects: you haven’t seen, heard, or suspected that the animal was killed for your sake.”[[Khandhaka 6.19](https://thebuddhaswords.net/vi/kd6.html#content)][^demand]

+>Five, beggars/monks, are the trades[1] that should not be undertaken by a lay follower.<br>
+What five?<br>
+Trade in swords/weapons,<br>
+trade in living beings[^commodity],<br>
+trade in limbs,<br>
+trade in maddening drugs,<br>
+trade in poisons.<br>
+These are the five trades, beggars, that should not be undertaken by a lay follower.” [[Aṅguttara Nikāya 5.177](https://buddhadust.net/dhamma-vinaya/bd/an/05_fives/an05.177.olds.bd.htm){:target="_blank"}]

+[^commodity]: This verse, [Aṅguttara Nikāya 5.177](https://buddhadust.net/dhamma-vinaya/bd/an/05_fives/an05.177.olds.bd.htm){:target="_blank"}, is a very remarkable statement by Siddhārtha Gautama that is not just for monks of his religion but all "lay follower"s, i.e., all Buddhists.
+He says trade with living beings is evil.
+This includes not just human slavery but also animal slavery.
+Even considering animals as property is wrong, according to him. <a href="https://en.wikipedia.org/wiki/Tom_Regan" target="_blank">Tom Regan</a> and <a href="https://en.wikipedia.org/wiki/Gary_L._Francione" target="_blank">Gary L. Francione</a> developed this approach of abolishing the commodity status of animals 2500 years after Siddhārtha Gautama, more properly using Kantian deontology, etc.

->“How then can it be compassionate to gorge on other beings’ blood and flesh?
-Monks who will not wear silks from the East, whether coarse or fine; who will not wear shoes or boots of leather, nor furs, nor birds’ down from our own country; and who will not consume milk, curds, or ghee, have truly freed themselves from the world.”
+>“~~How then can it be compassionate to gorge on other beings’ blood and flesh?
+Monks who will not wear silks from the East, whether coarse or fine; who will not wear shoes or boots of leather, nor furs, nor birds’ down from our own country; and who will not consume milk, curds, or ghee, have truly freed themselves from the world.~~”[[Śūraṅgama Sūtra](https://en.wikipedia.org/wiki/Śūraṅgama_Sūtra){:target="_blank"}][^fake]

->“These five trades, O monks, should not be taken up by a lay follower: trading with weapons, trading in living beings, trading in meat, trading in intoxicants, trading in poison.”
+[^fake]: I scratched it off because this is a fake Buddha quote from 700 AD, unlike all the others from authentic original Theravāda scripture.
+This scripture was a fake Chinese scripture supposedly translated from an original Indian Pali scripture, but historians agree that this was made up in China.
+This is perhaps the first idea of Veganism, but we don't know which Chinese monk wrote this & this predates even the first recorded vegan, <a href="https://en.wikipedia.org/wiki/Al-Ma%CA%BFarri" target="_blank">Al-Ma'arri</a>.

+    In fact, we know that Buddha only considered meat as immoral but not dairy products from [Khandhaka 6.22](https://thebuddhaswords.net/vi/kd6.html#content) titled "22.
+The allowance for the five products of a cow, etc." that clearly says

+    >“I allow five products from cows: milk, curd, buttermilk, butter, and ghee.”

 >“Death carries off a man who is gathering flowers and whose mind is distracted, as a flood carries off a sleeping village.”